Otukpa

 Otukpa is a town in Benue State, Nigeria.
 It contains the headquarters of the Ogbadibo Local Government Area.

 Otuba means to gather together.
-The name Otukpa is a symbol of Unity, Defence and friendship.
+The name Otukpa is a symbol of Unity, Defence and Friendship.

+Otukpa Language is an Idomoid language of Nigeria.
+It is considered a dialect of Idoma.

 Background

 Three men; Oono, Oodo Ogodo and Ameh Ochagbaha coming from diverse directions in search of fortunes converged at a spot popularly known today as Oto.
 The men entered into a pact to stay together and forge their fortunes forward collectively.
 They decided on a suitable name for the area known today as OTUKPA.
 The original name 'Otuba' which means "to gather or together” points to significant elements of unity among them.